Golden perch

-The golden perch (Macquaria ambigua) is a medium-sized, yellow or gold-coloured species of Australian freshwater fish found primarily in the Murray-Darling River system, though a subspecies is found in the Lake Eyre-Cooper Creek system, and another subspecies, suspected to be ancestral to all other populations, is found in the Fitzroy River system in Queensland.
-Other common names for golden perch are "goldens", “yellowbelly” and "callop", the last generally used only in South Australia.
+The golden perch (Macquaria ambigua) is a medium-sized, yellow or gold-coloured species of Australian freshwater fish found primarily in the Murray-Darling River system.
+A subspecies is found in the Lake Eyre-Cooper Creek system, and another subspecies, suspected to be ancestral to all other populations, is found in the Fitzroy River system in Queensland.
+Other common names for golden perch are "goldens", "yellowbelly" and "callop", the last generally used only in South Australia.

 Golden perch are not a true perch, which belongs to the genus Perca from the family Percidae, but a member of the Percichthyidae (temperate perch) family.
 This relatively widespread and widely stocked species is an important angling sport fish in Australia.

 Description

 Golden perch are medium-sized fish, commonly 30–40 cm and 1–2 kg in rivers.
 Fish from rivers are smaller and somewhat streamlined — fish in man-made impoundments are much deeper-bodied and show much greater average and maximum sizes.
 In rivers, has been recorded to 9 kg, in impoundments to 15 kg.
 A 24-kg fish caught from Kow Swamp, Victoria in the early 1900s, and labelled and sold as a "Murray perch", is often referred to as the largest recorded golden perch, but this record is doubtful — this record grossly exceeds all other size records for golden perch, and the specimen in question is far more likely to have been a Murray cod (Maccullochella peelii), which grow to far larger sizes than golden perch.

-Golden perch have an elongated, deep but laterally compressed body, with a sizable mouth, small to moderate-sized eyes, a distinct curve to the forehead, and a distinct "hump" above the head.
+Golden perch have an elongated, deep but laterally compressed body, with a sizeable mouth, small to moderate-sized eyes, a distinct curve to the forehead, and a distinct "hump" above the head.
 The opercula or gill covers possess a small, flat spine sharp enough to cut unwary fishermen's fingers.
 The caudal fin, soft dorsal fin, and anal fin are rounded.
 The spiny dorsal fin is short to moderate in length and strong.
 Golden perch vary from in colour from pale silvery-gold (turbid waters) to deep yellow/gold or bronze-black (very clear waters).

 Taxonomy

 The genus name Macquaria derives from the Macquarie River, where the first species in the genus, the Macquarie perch (M. australasica), was collected.
 However, the genus name Macquaria was applied to golden perch much later.
-The naturalist Richardson actually named golden perch Datnia ambigua and applied the specific name ambigua (Latin for "doubtful") to the species because, as he states in his species description, he could not decide in which of two genera to place it, Dules (now Kuhlia species) or Datnia (now various Terapontidae species):
+The naturalist Richardson actually named golden perch Datnia ambigua and applied the specific name ambigua (Latin for "doubtful") to the species because, as he states in his species description, he could not decide in which of two genera to place it, Dules (a marine Serranidae species) or Datnia (now various Terapontidae species):